dragonite-network/dragonite-java/README.md

 ## Usage Scenarios

-- Transfer data between countries with lossy network connections
+- Transfer data between countries over lossy network connections

 - Your application needs a persistent connection to your servers, without interference from NAT gateways